AF11703/discord-planning-bot/README.md

-# Discord Planning Bot (*WORK IN PROGRESS*)
+# Discord Planning Bot
-Discord bot intended to find optimal times for activities given the availabilities of interested users. *Will* utilize the Google Calendar API for option of adding event plan to users' Google Calendar.
+Discord bot intended to find optimal times for activities given the availabilities of interested users.